mbabynames search ✿

 Pandora Dahlia

-Pandora, meaning "noble and strong", pairs with Dahlia, meaning "valley flower".
+Pandora, meaning "all gifted", pairs with Dahlia, meaning "valley flower".
 The meanings point in complementary directions.
 At 3 syllables, Pandora needs a shorter middle to stay balanced.
 Dahlia does that.

 Bold contrast